Model-independent search for neutrino sources with the ANTARES neutrino telescope: Model-independent multiscale source search

 \subsection{Significance}

+A possible signal of the analysis will manifest itself as a connected group of grid points, all with values above $\theta_{\beta}$; such an object is called a ``cluster''.

 The final step is to distinguish potentially significant clusters from random accumulations.
-Since the exact size, shape, position and composition of a cluster is highly unlikely to be reproduced using pseudo experiments, more generic metrics must be used to evaluate the significance of a cluster.
+Since the exact size, shape, position and composition of a cluster is highly unlikely to be reproduced using pseudo-experiments, more generic metrics must be used to evaluate the significance of a cluster.
 Many metrics have been designed and tested on a multitude of simulated sources \cite{geisselsoeder:phdARXIV}, each with different sensitivities to different sources.
 No single metric can be maximally sensitive to all potential sources.
-But increasing the number of metrics in the analysis also means that a higher trial factor has to be taken into account.
-Motivated by the fact that ANTARES has already conducted specialised searches for small and point-like sources, the metric ``clustersize'', given by the number of gridpoints $N$ in a cluster, has been chosen, performing best for more extended sources.
+Motivated by the focus on extended sources, the metric ``clustersize'', given by the number $N_c$ of grid points in a cluster, has been chosen, performing best for extended source topologies.
+The quantity $N_c$ is mainly correlated wit the size of the signal region.
+Some information on the density of neutrinos within a cluster is nevertheless retained, because the average value of $U$ in a given cluster, and hence the cluster size, grows with the neutrino density.

-The significance for each cluster is then derived from pseudo experiments with scrambled events as explained in Section \ref{sec:poisson}.
-For each threshold $\theta_{\beta}$ (and each metric when multiple metrics are used), the distribution obtained from the pseudo experiments has to be treated independently, as e.g. the distribution of the sizes of clusters depends on the used threshold.
+The significance for a cluster is derived from pseudo-experiments with scrambled events as explained in Section \ref{sec:poisson}.
+For each threshold $\theta_{\beta}$ the distribution obtained from the pseudo-experiments has to be treated independently, as e.g.\ the distribution of the sizes of clusters depends on the used threshold.
 A pre-trial p-value and hence a pre-trial significance is computed for each observed cluster using the corresponding distribution.
-The distribution of the values obtained for the metric ``clustersize'' (in gridpoints) for a threshold using $\beta = 0.75$ is shown in Figure~\ref{fig:significanceSize}.
-A fit to the data is used instead of the tail of the distribution where the significance would be limited by the available statistics.

-For each pseudo experiment only the highest pre-trial significance of any cluster from any threshold (and any metric) is considered the result of this pseudo experiment.
-The post-trial significance is then obtained by a comparison of the measured pre-trial significance of an observed cluster with the distribution obtained from pseudo experiments.
+The distribution of the values obtained for the metric ``clustersize'' (in grid points) for a threshold using $\beta = 0.75$ is shown in Figure~\ref{fig:significanceSize}.
+An exponential function $a \cdot e^{bx}$ with free parameters $a$ and $b$ is fitted to the tail of the distribution.
+This function is used instead of the histogram if the significance determination would be limited by the available statistics.
+For each pseudo-experiment, only the highest pre-trial significance of any cluster from any threshold is considered the result of this pseudo-experiment.
+The post-trial significance is then obtained by a comparison of the measured pre-trial significance of an observed cluster with the distribution obtained from pseudo-experiments.